dprgarner/react-batch-n-cache/README.md

 requesting the same data multiple times, and batches requests made within a short time period into a single HTTP request.
-The consumers re-render with the respective data when the request is complete, with the loading state if the network request is in progress, and with the error state state if the network request has failed.
+The consumers re-render with the respective data when the request is complete, with the loading state if the network request is in progress, and with the error state if the network request has failed.

 ### Example Usage